justinzzy-code/Rugby-AI/README.md

 # Rugby AI

- 3 AI players will try to cooperate with each other by evading an opposing enemy.
-The goal is for the AI the successfully reach the finish line with the ball without being intercepted by an enemy CPU.
+The goal is for the any of the 3 AI players to successfully reach the finish line with the ball without being intercepted by an enemy CPU.
+The 3 AI players must hence learn the cooperate with each other and pass the ball in order to evade the enemy CPU.